Last updated: 10 May 2026

 None.
 The extension does not collect, transmit, or store any personal information.
 It does not track which websites you visit, what you type, or how you use your browser.

 The extension stores a small amount of data locally in your browser using Chrome's built-in storage API.
-This includes your platform toggle preferences (which platforms you want feeds hidden on) and Feed Me timer state (whether a timed session is active).
+This includes your platform toggle preferences (which platforms you want feeds hidden on), Feed Me timer state (whether a timed session is active and when it expires), and a timestamp recording when you first opened the popup (used to hide a "Start here" hint after two weeks).
 This data never leaves your browser and is not accessible to me or anyone else.

 The extension does not use any third-party analytics, advertising, or tracking services.
-There are no external API calls, no telemetry, and no crash reporting.
+There are no external API calls, no telemetry, and no crash reporting from within the extension.

 The extension requests permission to run on youtube.com, x.com, twitter.com, and linkedin.com.
 This is required to hide the feed content on those sites.
 The extension does not request access to any other websites or to your browsing history.